 A significant number of Cambridge undergraduates and graduates found their way to the Mission – sometimes during vacations, often when undertaking further study in London (especially medical training).
 While the residential element had to close during the Second World War (the building was also damaged by a land mine) it reopened in 1947/8 – and uniquely among BASSAC members has continued up until today.
 The buildings were significantly rebuilt during the 1950s, then demolished in 2004/5 for a redevelopment which included a sports hall, drama space, chapel, residences, and some housing (provided with Hyde Housing).

 Walk on – the tower to your left is part of the Two Towers Housing Co-op and the new development to your left is part of a housing scheme initiated and run by Hyde Housing – a housing association.

 The eventual developer for the area south of Jamaica Road was Hyde Housing (a housing association) after the preferred, developer dropped out following the slow down in the property market.
 This has meant a much higher proportion of properties for rent and for key workers.
-However, the scheme still follows the national trend in having a very high proportion of two bed flats.
+However, the scheme still follows the national trend in having a very high proportion of two-bed flats.
 In 2005 Propertyfinder reported that 41 per cent of new units were two-bed flats or starter homes with only 20 per cent of buyers wanting such properties.
-Overall, there was a shortage of some four million three bed houses and apartments.
-Building work began in 2005.
-The initial prospectus for the scheme was issued in 2002.
+Overall, there was a shortage of some four million three-bed houses and apartments.
+Building work began in 2005 and ended in 2015.